cxs-css/cxs/README.md

 `
 ```

-CXS components can also handle dynamic styling based on props by passing a function in to the tagged template literal.
+cxs components can also handle dynamic styling based on props by passing a function in to the tagged template literal.
 To remove non-HTML attribute props used for styling a component, pass an array of keys as the `removeProps` option.

 ```js